indygreg/PyOxidizer/docs/packaging_resources.rst

 An important concept in PyOxidizer packaging is how to manage *resources* and their *locations*.

-A *resource* is some entity that will be packaged or distributed.
-Examples of *resources* include Python module bytecode, Python extension modules, and arbitrary files on the filesystem.
+A *resource* is some entity that will be packaged and distributed.
+Examples of *resources* include Python module source and bytecode, Python extension modules, and arbitrary files on the filesystem.

-A *location* is where that resource will be placed.
-Examples of *locations* included *embedded in the built binary* and *in a file next to the built binary*.
+A packaged resource has the concept of a *location*.
+This influences where the resource's data lives and how it will be loaded at run-time.
+Examples of *locations* include *embedded in the built binary* and *in a file next to the build binary*.

-*Resources* are typically represented by a dedicated Starlark type.
-Locations are typically expressed through a function name.
+*Resources* are represented by a dedicated Starlark type for each resource (see below). *Locations* and other metadata influencing packaging behavior are stored as attributes on these objects.

 .. _packaging_resource_types: